GenAI Concepts

 The task should be clear and specific.

-It shows how you would like to structure the information generated.
+How you would like to structure the information generated.

 This is optional.
 It shows what tone you’d like to use for the information.